-You can use the Modal property to specify whether a form opens as a modal window.
+Use the Modal property to specify whether a form opens as a modal window.
 When a form opens as a modal window, you must close the window before you can move the focus to another object.
 Read/write Boolean.

 expression A variable that represents a Form object.